JXu2023/Multidimensional-Simpson-s-Paradox/README.md

 The experiments are performed using the ParadoxList Class.
 First, pass all of the statistics of the dataset.
 Use getContributions() to get a list of how many paradoxes each record contributed to.
+Use contributionsToCSV() to get a .csv file with the results.

 Use getAllSeparators() to get a map of cardinality and the corresponding number of paradoxes.
+Use separatorToCSV() to get a .csv file with the results.

-Use getAllDimensions() to get an array of how many paradoxes per dimension.
+Use getAllDimensions() to get an array of how many paradoxes per dimension.Use dimensionsToCSV() to get a .csv file with the results.

 Use populationDistribution() and pass the size of the bucket and how many buckets to get a hashmap of the population distribution.
+Use populationToCSV() to get a .csv file with the results.